mzazon/awesome-cloud-projects/aws/processing-multilingual-voice-content/processing-multilingual-voice-content.md

    echo "Job ID: ${JOB_ID}"
    ```

-   The voice processing pipeline is now executing with our test audio file.
+   The voice processing pipeline is now executing with our test audio file using neural voice generation.
 The Step Functions workflow will automatically progress through language detection, transcription, translation to Spanish, French, and German, and finally generate speech synthesis in each target language.
 You can monitor progress through the AWS Console or by querying the DynamoDB jobs table.

 ## Validation & Testing